By Michael Tenhulzen

 A. Replacement windows are windows designed to fit into the same structure that the old windows come out of.

 The R-value of a window indicates how well it insulates.
-These values go from 0.9 up and a window that insulates fairly well will have a rating of 3 or more.
+These values range from 0.9 to 3, and a window that insulates fairly well will have a rating of 3 or more.

-The U-factor is how well the window does at keeping the heat in.
-In this case, the lower the number the better, so you want a value from 1.1 to 0.3.
-Only use single pane windows if heat loss isn’t a factor, such as detached garages or sheds.
-Double and triple-pane glass use panes of glass, hermetically sealed with airspace in between.
+The U-factor is how well the window keeps the heat in.
+In this case, the lower the number, the better, so you want a value from 1.1 to 0.3.
+Only use single-pane windows if heat loss isn’t a factor, such as detached garages or sheds.
+Double—and triple-pane glass use panes of glass that are hermetically sealed with airspace in between.